MoeraOrg/moeraorg.github.io/development/protocols/authentication.md

 The fingerprint contains the name of the home node, the IP address of the client, optional name of the target node, beginning and end timestamps of the carte's life and a random salt.
-Binding to time, IP address and target node minimizes ability of an attacker to use a carte that was intercepted somehow.
-For the same reason it is recommended to use cartes with a short lifetime (several minutes).
+Binding to time, IP address and target node minimizes the ability of an attacker to use a carte that was intercepted somehow.
+For the same reason, it is recommended to use cartes with a short lifetime (several minutes).
 If the client needs to work longer, it can request several cartes in a single request that correspond to successive periods of time.
 When one carte expires,